A WCCCSA Affiliate Program operated by Green River College

 Included

-• Round trip group airfare on program dates Seattle/Tokyo/Seattle
+• Round-trip group airfare on program dates Seattle-Miyazaki-Seattle

-• Student housing accommodations while at Kogakuin University
+• Student housing accommodations while at Miyazaki Municipal University

 • Arrival and farewell parties